-Although the costs used in the Remodeling Cost vs. Value Report are based on itemized estimates (see “Methodology”), the projects are imaginary.
+The projects in the Remodeling Cost vs. Value Report are speculative.
 When comparing the data in this report to actual remodeling costs in a particular geographic area, small differences in the size or scope of a project, or in the quality of finishes and accessories the homeowner chooses, can dramatically affect the price.
-Although the distinction the Report makes between “midrange” and “upscale” projects provides a range of pricing, it cannot account for extreme variations in pricing that many markets have experienced in recent years.
-Some of this variation is due to the effects of the deep recession and the continued slow recovery.
-High unemployment among construction workers has glutted the market and available labor far outstrips demand.
-Material costs, on the other hand, have not retreated and in some cases have dramatically increased.
-The result is a volatile business climate exhibiting unpredictable pricing within markets and between one market and another.
+Although the distinction the Report makes between “midrange” and “upscale” projects provides a range of pricing, it cannot account for the extremes in variations in pricing that many markets have experienced in recent years.
+Some of this variation is due to the effects of pandemic and supply-chain disruptions, and the imbalanced effect of these and other economic challenges in different regions.
+High demand for skilled labor continues to dampen production.
+Material costs, on the other hand, have increased across the board and in some cases sharply.
+The result is a business climate that exhibits unpredictable pricing within markets and between one market and another.

 Another factor to keep in mind when comparing costs in the Cost vs. Value Report to local costs for specific projects is that homeowners continue to scale back their remodeling plans, choosing either to reduce square footage below that specified here, or to perform the work in phases to spread the cost over time.
-Also, homeowners continue to be conservative when choosing fixtures and finishes.
+Homeowners may be conservative when choosing fixtures and finishes.
 They continue to trade the savings on lower-priced items for the ability to afford higher-priced items they deem more essential or more desirable.

 The “value” of a project at resale is always subject to forces that are difficult to predict.
 Changing how a space is used may meet the immediate needs of the current homeowner but may be at odds with what prospective buyers are looking for.
 Converting a small bedroom into a grand master bath, for example, may be perceived as the loss of a bedroom rather than the gain of a bathroom.
 Similarly, adding square footage may solve immediate space needs, but it also adds to maintenance costs and it increases heating and cooling bills, something that may not be welcomed in this era of heightened energy awareness.